 - $1.35 million settlement for the estate of a 58-year-old man whose car was hit by a truck while waiting in traffic.

-When to Consult with an Experienced Personal Injury Lawyer
+When to Consult With an Experienced Personal Injury Lawyer

-At McEldrew Young Purtell, we take a vested interest in your case.
+At McEldrew Young Purtell Merritt, we take a vested interest in your case.
 You never pay a dime unless we win.
 In many cases, we can also advance the expenses necessary to work with experts.
 We like to view ourselves as partners in your case, and in the challenge of maximizing your claim.